 Students are expected to register for courses before classes begin.
 Those who are unable to do so may enroll as late registrants via the e-Campus system or at Enrollment Services during the first two weeks of classes.
 A late registration fee shall be charged to students whose registration is not completed before the first Monday following the first day of classes (see page 21).
 Additional information is available from Enrollment Services.

-Course Schedule.
-The Course Schedule is available on e-Campus in April and October for the fall and spring semesters.
-The University reserves the right to cancel courses offered in the Course Schedule.
+Schedule of Courses.
+The Schedule of Courses & Classroom Directory is available on e-Campus in April and October for the fall and spring semesters.
+The University reserves the right to cancel courses offered in the Schedule.